MicrosoftDocs/microsoft-community-training/microsoft-community-training/content-management/create-content/create-course-category/upload-content-to-a-course.md

 >*  **SCORM content**: Content compliant to  ***SCORM v1.2*** is supported on the platform.
 Make sure your folder is .zip and it also has **`imsmanifest.xml`** file

 Community Training does not have [file size restrictions on upload](../../../frequently-asked-questions/faqs-course.md) for most formats but the [App Service plan](https://azure.microsoft.com/pricing/details/app-service/windows/) for your instance might restrict the total upload size (multiple uploads across different devices for the same instance) at a time:
-* Standard - maximum upload size is 18GB
+* P1V2 - maximum upload size is 18GB
-* Premium - maximum upload size is 56GB
+* P2V2 - maximum upload size is 56GB

 Refer [here](https://github.com/projectkudu/kudu/wiki/Understanding-the-Azure-App-Service-file-system) for more information.
 > [!NOTE]